wagenaartje/neataptic/mkdocs/templates/docs/methods/mutation.md

 Methods.Mutation.MOD_WEIGHT.min // default: -1
 Methods.Mutation.MOD_WEIGHT.max // default: 1
 ```
-Sets the upper and lower bounds of the modifcation of connection weights.
+Sets the upper and lower bounds of the modification of connection weights.

 &zwnj;